SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-to-8-1.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# Upgrade to 8.1
+# Upgrade to SuperOffice 8.1 - 8.5

-From this version, it is required that both Sales and Service are located on the same domain, as seen from the browser.
+From SuperOFfice 8.1, it is required that both Sales and Service are located on the same domain, as seen from the browser.
 This is because the authentication is done only by Sales.

 When upgrading to 8.1, you must decide which domain should be the primary domain where both Sales and Service should be located, as seen from the browser.
 In our examples, we use `socrm.myorganization.com/sales` and `socrm.myorganization.com/service`.